Neil Mawdsley Profile

 media, especially acrylics which I find matches more

 accurately my way of thinking.
-At the moment I like to
+I often like to work with a

 I still love watercolour painting, but struggle with the